Home / Blog / Best VPS for Hermes Agent in 2026: Hetzner, DigitalOcean, OVH compared

 How much does storage grow over time?

 Expect 50-200MB/year for the SQLite session database on moderate single-user usage.
-The sessions/ directory (JSONL logs) also grows — configure log rotation or prune old sessions with hermes sessions export plus manual deletion.
+The sessions/ directory also grows — configure log rotation or prune old sessions.
 A 40GB disk handles normal single-user usage for 2-3 years.

 Can I run multiple Hermes agents on one VPS?